-Given this new situation, the conclusion of this paper is that Swedish transport planning could benefit from implementation of the full RIA.
-This however entails a number of changes to the current institutional design.
+Given this new situation, we believe that Swedish transport planning could benefit from implementation of the full RIA.
+This however entails a number of changes in the current institutional design.
 One problem related to the current system is the focus in the IA ordinance on regulation.
-In Sweden, the four-step principle has been developed where the first two steps relate to policy design and measures that may influence travel patterns.
-In practice, this type of analysis does not appear to be done because of unclear responsibilities and the lack of information to perform such an analysis.
+In Sweden, the four step principle has been developed where the first two steps relate to policy design and measures that may influence travel patterns.
+In practice this type of analysis does not appear to be done because of unclear responsibilities and the lack of information to perform such an analysis.
 Another reason could be that the requirements to undertake RIAs only apply for regulatory agencies and when regulatory changes are considered.
-Another obstacle is the unclear role of economic analysis, such as marginal cost estimates, are not updated regularly.
+Another obstacle is the unclear role of economic analysis and CBA in policy making.
+We have illustrated that in the current system inputs to economic analysis, such as marginal cost estimates, are not updated regularly.
 This is despite changes taking place in the transport system and the environment that will influence these estimates.
 For the Swedish Transport Agency, this implies that it has to develop its own estimates, which it has not had the means to do since the agency does not have funds for research to the extent needed, or leave out some aspects of an analysis to avoid making decisions based on obsolete information.

 The experiences made in the work with implementation of the full RIA at the Swedish Transport Agency provide strong support for the OECD recommendation on the "whole of government approach".
-The following paragraphs present some suggestions for concrete changes that could benefit the work on regulation done at the Swedish Transport Agency and in general.
-These changes relate to the current institutional design and the work undertaken by other agencies.
+In the following we present some suggestions for concrete changes that could benefit the work on regulation done at the Swedish Transport Agency and in general.
+These are changes that relates to the current institutional design and the work undertaken by other agencies.
 Hence, this paper illustrates how the implementation of the full RIA requires a systems approach with clear requirements, guidelines and division of responsibility between the ministerial and the agency level as well as between government agencies.

-Firstly, the IA Ordinance must be revised or clarified to mitigate the current focus on regulation and regulatory authorities.
+First of all, the IA Ordinance must be revised or clarified to mitigate the current focus on regulation and regulatory authorities.
 It is currently unclear what kind of analysis that should underlie proposals that relates to other policy instruments than regulations.
-This is for example of relevance for the possibility for the STA to do analysis related to steps one and two of the four-step principle.
-It is also relevant for Section 10 of the IA Ordinance that concerns follow-ups and ex-post evaluations, since the responsibility for evaluations of policy instruments in general is currently unclear.
-Also, the responsibility for the work with implementation of RIA should probably be placed in the hands of the Swedish National Financial Management Authority, in line with the proposals put forth by the commission of inquiry.
-In combination with such a change, the guidelines provided by the Authority need to be updated regarding the use of CBA in policy analysis.
+This is for example of relevance for the possibility for the STA to do analysis related to step 1 and step 2 of the four-step principle.
+It is also relevant for §10 of the IA Ordinance that concerns follow-ups and ex post evaluations, since the responsibility for the work with implementation of RIA should probably be placed in the hands of the Swedish National Financial Management Authority, in line with the proposals put forth by the commission of inquiry.
+In combination with such a change, the guidelines provided by Authority need to be updated regarding the use of CBA in policy analysis.
 We believe that having a specific Authority working with RIA will also benefit research on the use of RIA in Sweden.